leo-dh/book-reviews/README.md

 #### Analytics Task (Calculating TFIDF) Flow

-1. Get the data in the reviews (format: "asin, review_text") in the form of a text file
+1. Get the data, reviews (format: "asin, review_text") in the form of a text file
 2. Remove punctuations from the review text and split the text into the form of (review_text_list)
 3. Find the term frequency by assigning each word as the key and counting the number of instances the word pops up using reduceByKey
 4. Find the document frequency by removing all duplicates within each review and then assign each word as the key before counting using reduceByKey
 5. Find the number of reviews by counting the initial number of review_text
-6. Combine the term frequency and document frequency using join
+6. Combine the term frequency and document frequency using join (format: (word, (tf, df)) )
 7. Find the TFIDF by multiplying term frequency with the log(num_of_reviews/document frequency)
 8. Sort the results in descending order
 9. Output the result into a textfile on the hdfs